MDNA (album): Super Bowl

 The promotional activities for MDNA began with Madonna performing at the Super Bowl XLVI halftime show on February 5, 2012, at Lucas Oil Stadium in Indianapolis, Indiana.
 The show was conceptualized by Cirque Du Soleil and Madonna's longtime collaborator Jamie King, along with visual media group Moment Factory enlisted.
 The performance featured 17 dancers, 20 dancing dolls, a 200-member church choir, and a drum line consisting of 100 percussionists.
-Total 36 image projectors were used for the lighting and visuals.
+A total of 36 image projectors were used for the lighting and visuals.
 The show began with Madonna being carried into the stadium by 150 bearers.
 She performed "Give Me All Your Luvin'" with Minaj and M.I.A. on the show, along with her past hits—"Vogue", "Music" and "Like a Prayer".
 Once the show concluded, a group of 250 volunteers dismantled the stage in six minutes.

-Madonna was not paid for performing at the halftime show since it provided global exposure for an artist.
+Madonna was not paid for performing at the halftime show, which provided global exposure for an artist.
 The show was a success, setting a Super Bowl halftime-show record of 114 million viewers (higher than the viewership of the game itself).
-Keith Caulfield from Billboard reported a 17-fold sales increase for Madonna's back catalog and strong pre-order sales for MDNA (about 50,000 copies ordered at the iTunes Store).
-However the performance faced criticism when M.I.A. had extended her middle finger to the camera near the end of her verse during "Give Me All Your Luvin, in place of the word "shit".
-The rapper was penalized, and the NFL apologized for their inability to blur out the image during transmission.
+Keith Caulfield of Billboard reported a 17-fold sales increase for Madonna's back catalog and strong preorder sales for MDNA (about 50,000 copies ordered at the iTunes Store).
+However, the performance faced criticism when M.I.A. extended her middle finger to the camera near the end of her verse during "Give Me All Your Luvin, in place of the word "shit".
+The rapper was penalized, and the NFL apologized for its inability to blur out the image during the broadcast.